codingsasi/drupal-setup/README.md

 # About

-Script to setup a local instance of a drupal 7 website easily.
+Script to setup/remove a local instance of a drupal website easily.

 This does the following things: